David Bragdon: Career

 Prior to entering public service, Bragdon worked in international trade and freight transportation in the private sector.
 He opened the first Nike office in Singapore where he oversaw the company's Southeast Asia shipping, worked as a maritime vessel agent at Columbia River ports, represented Evergreen Airlines, in India and the Soviet Union, and worked as a marketing manager for the Port of Portland.
 He also drove a taxicab in Portland for one year, in 2000.

 Bragdon ran for the Oregon House of Representatives in 1996, but lost to Chris Beck in the Democratic primary.

 Bragdon was first elected to the Metro Council as a district councilor in 1998.
 He was elected by the voters regionwide as the first Metro Council President in 2002, with 58 percent of the vote (taking office January 2003), and was re-elected in 2006 without an opponent.
-His accomplishments in office included the passage of a $227.4 million bond measure in 2006 which allowed tfor the preservation of thousands of acres of natural areas in Oregon.
+His accomplishments in office included the passage of a $227.4 million bond measure in 2006 which allowed for the preservation of thousands of acres of natural areas in Oregon.
 Because of this work he was rewarded the National Arbor Day excellence in Urban Forestry Leadership Award in 2010.